Genetic erosion

-Genetic erosion (also known as genetic depletion) is a process where the limited gene pool of an endangered species diminishes even more when reproductive individuals die off before reproducing with others in their endangered low population.
+Genetic erosion (also known as genetic depletion or genomic erosion) is a process where the limited gene pool of an endangered species diminishes even more when reproductive individuals die off before reproducing with others in their endangered low population.
 The term is sometimes used in a narrow sense, such as when describing the loss of particular alleles or genes, as well as being used more broadly, as when referring to the loss of a phenotype or whole species.

 Genetic erosion occurs because each individual organism has many unique genes which get lost when it dies without getting a chance to breed.
 Low genetic diversity in a population of wild animals and plants leads to a further diminishing gene pool – inbreeding and a weakening immune system can then "fast-track" that species towards eventual extinction.

 By definition, endangered species suffer varying degrees of genetic erosion.
 Many species benefit from a human-assisted breeding program to keep their population viable, thereby avoiding extinction over long time-frames.
 Small populations are more susceptible to genetic erosion than larger populations.

 Genetic erosion gets compounded and accelerated by habitat loss and habitat fragmentation – many endangered species are threatened by habitat loss and (fragmentation) habitat.
 Fragmented habitat create barriers in gene flow between populations.

 The gene pool of a species or a population is the complete set of unique alleles that would be found by inspecting the genetic material of every living member of that species or population.
 A large gene pool indicates extensive genetic diversity, which is associated with robust populations that can survive bouts of intense selection.
 Meanwhile, low genetic diversity (see inbreeding and population bottlenecks) can cause reduced biological fitness and increase the chance of extinction of that species or population.